Black male high school graduation rate (5 yrs) in Seattle Public Schools

 Black male college graduation rate in the U.S.

-A Gates Foundation study, "The Role of Risk", reported that quality mentoring reduces depression, increases acceptance by peers, and improves grades.
-Long-term mentoring helps with school attendance, reduces substance abuse, and reduces deviant behavior in school.**
+A study funded by the Gates Foundation, "The Role of Risk", reported that quality mentoring reduces depression, increases acceptance by peers, and improves grades.
+Long-term mentoring helps with school attendance, reduces substance abuse, and reduces deviant behavior in school.

 There are also financial benefits to mentorship.
 Another study, "The Economic Value of Opportunity Youth", shows that there are more than 6 million high school dropouts and underemployed youth (age 16-24) in America and each one costs society more than $600,000 over the course of their lifetime.
 And they pass the same patterns on to their children, continuing the cycle.

 The numbers in the chart below are averaged from three different studies measuring the net lifetime benefit to society as youth climb the education ladder.
 Moving a youth up just one level on the education scale benefits society hundreds of thousands of dollars.